 To inform funding decisions under the Global Fund, the Centre for Evidence and Implementation (CEI) and Regional Centre for Mental Health of Children and Young People (RBUP) are undertaking an evidence map to help inform research priorities in this area.

-To donate to the global pooled fund click here.
+To find out how to donate to the global pooled fund send email here.

 Refer to our information sheet for more information on the fund.